Sandler73/Socat-Network-Operations-Manager/README.md

 ### Guidelines

+- Run `make test` before submitting — all 143+ tests must pass
+- Run `make lint` — ShellCheck must report no warnings
 - Follow the existing code style: comprehensive function documentation headers (Description, Parameters, Returns), inline comments explaining non-obvious logic, and consistent formatting
 - All user-supplied inputs must pass through the existing validation functions
-- New CLI flags must be added to both the mode argument parser and the corresponding help function
+- New CLI flags must be added to the mode argument parser, command builder, help function, and at least one BATS test
-- Test all operational modes affected by changes
 - Update `CHANGELOG.md` with your changes under an `[Unreleased]` section
 - Read and follow the [Code of Conduct](CODE_OF_CONDUCT.md)
 - Report security vulnerabilities privately per [SECURITY.md](SECURITY.md) — do not open public issues for security bugs

+For the complete development guide including environment setup, test architecture, coding standards, and PR process, see [CONTRIBUTING.md](CONTRIBUTING.md).

 <p align="right">(<a href="#table-of-contents">back to top</a>)</p>